Kaká: Personal life

-Kaká cites Raí, the former Brazilian national team and São Paulo FC captain, as his footballing role model.
-He is best friends with Marcelo Saragosa, who also played professionally.
-They each served as the best man at the other's wedding.
-He is also close friends with Colombia striker Radamel Falcao.
+Kaká named Raí, the former Brazilian national team and São Paulo FC captain, as his footballing role model.
+He is best friends with former professional footballer Marcelo Saragosa, as they served as the best man at each other's weddings.
+He is also close friends with Colombian striker Radamel Falcao.

-In April 2012, Kaká became the first sportsperson to amass ten million followers on Twitter, and by March 2015, Kaká had the fifth-highest social media rank in the world among athletes, behind Cristiano Ronaldo, Lionel Messi, David Beckham and Neymar, with 33 million Facebook fans.
+In April 2012, Kaká became the first sportsperson to amass ten million followers on Twitter.
+In March 2015, Kaká had the fifth-highest social media following among athletes, with 33 million Facebook fans, behind Cristiano Ronaldo, Lionel Messi, David Beckham, and Neymar.

-Kaká is a devout evangelical Christian who was an active member of the São Paulo-based Rebirth in Christ Church.
+Kaká is an evangelical Christian and an active member of the São Paulo-based Rebirth in Christ Church.
 He became engrossed in religion at the age of 12: "I learnt that it is faith that decides whether something will happen or not."
-He removed his jersey to reveal an "I Belong to Jesus" T-shirt and openly engaged in prayer moments after the final whistle of Brazil's 2002 World Cup, as well as Milan's 2004 Scudetto and 2007 Champions League triumphs.
-He also had the same phrase, along with "God Is Faithful," stitched onto the tongues of his boots.
-During the post-match celebration following Brazil's 4–1 win over Argentina in the 2005 Confederations Cup final, he and several of his teammates wore T-shirts that read "Jesus Loves You" in various languages.
-While receiving the FIFA World Footballer of the Year award in 2007, he said when he was young he just wanted to be a professional player for São Paulo and play one game for the Brazil national team, but that "God gave [him] more than he ever asked for."
-Though sharing a common goal with Atletas de Cristo ("Athletes of Christ"), Kaká is not currently a formal member of the organization.
-In goal celebrations, he usually points to the sky as a gesture of thanks to God.
-Kaká's favourite music genre is gospel, and his favourite book is the Bible.
-In a 2006 interview with the Brazilian newspaper O Globo, Kaka announced that he wanted to become an evangelical pastor.
+He removed his jersey to reveal an "I Belong to Jesus" T-shirt and openly engaged in prayers after Brazil's 2002 World Cup triumph, as well as Milan's 2004 Scudetto and Milan's 2007 Champions League triumphs.
+He also had the same phrase, along with "God Is Faithful", stitched onto the tongues of his boots.
+During the celebration after Brazil's 4–1 win over Argentina in the 2005 Confederations Cup final, he and several of his teammates wore T-shirts that read "Jesus Loves You" in various languages.
+While receiving the FIFA World Footballer of the Year award in 2007, he said that initially, he just wanted to be a professional player for São Paulo and play one game for the Brazil national team, but that "God gave [him] more than he ever asked for."
+His goal celebration is him pointing to the sky as a tribute to God.
+Kaká's favourite music genre is gospel and his favourite book is the Bible.
+In a 2006 interview with the Brazilian newspaper O Globo, Kaká announced that he wanted to become an evangelical pastor.

-Since November 2004, Kaká has served as an Ambassador Against Hunger for the United Nations' World Food Programme, the youngest to do so at the time of his appointment.
-In August 2015, Kaká announced he would attend Full Sail University in Winter Park, Florida, and major in Sports Marketing.
+Since November 2004, Kaká has served as an Ambassador Against Hunger for the United Nations' World Food Programme, and he was youngest to do so in 2004.
+In August 2015, Kaká announced he would attend Full Sail University in Winter Park, Florida and major in Sports Marketing.
 On 5 January 2019, he announced his engagement to Brazilian model Carolina Dias on Instagram.
-Kaká was one of several Brazilian international footballers to endorse Jair Bolsonaro in the 2018 Brazilian presidential election.
+Kaká was one of several Brazilian footballers to support Jair Bolsonaro in the 2018 Brazilian presidential election.